MicrosoftDocs/well-architected/well-architected/security/testing.md

 - [Penetration testing](/azure/security/fundamentals/pen-testing)

-You can simulate Denial of Service (DoS) attacks in Azure.
+You can simulate denial of service (DoS) attacks in Azure.
 Be sure to follow the policies laid out in [Azure DDoS Protection simulation testing](/azure/ddos-protection/test-through-simulations).

 ## Community links